Parsaloi/Parsaloi/README.md

 - 👋 Hi, I’m @Parsaloi
-- 👀 I’m interested in Java programming
+- 👀 I’m interested in programming
-- 🌱 I’m currently learning programming and Data Structures and Algorithms in Java
+- 🌱 I’m currently learning programming and Data Structures and Algorithms in Java and Clean Code by Robert C. Martin
 - 💞️ I’m looking to collaborate on Java projects
-- 📫 How to reach me: parsaloi35@gmail.com
+- 📫 How to reach me: twitter.com/_parsaloi

 <!---
 Parsaloi/Parsaloi is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.